NinoRisteski/ninoristeski/README.md

 ## Featured Projects

 - **[tinypilot](https://github.com/[your-username]/tinypilot)**
-  An AI-powered agent that simplifies learning the `tinygrad` framework and keeps you updated on the latest bounties.
-Built with Python, it’s your go-to companion for mastering minimalist ML libraries.
+  An AI agent that helps you learn the `tinygrad` framework and keeps you updated on the latest bounties.
 - **[HubermanAnswers](https://github.com/[your-username]/HubermanAnswers)**
   Ask questions, get answers straight from Dr. Andrew Huberman’s podcast episodes!
 This Python-based tool uses NLP to deliver precise, context-aware responses from audio transcripts.

 - **[ShallowFlow](https://github.com/[your-username]/ShallowFlow)**
   A lightweight, distributed LLM training framework optimized for cost-effective training on local GPUs and AWS T4 instances.
-Designed for simplicity and scalability.

 - **[transformer-from-scratch](https://github.com/[your-username]/transformer-from-scratch)**
   A clean, from-scratch implementation of the Transformer architecture from the "Attention is All You Need" paper, built with PyTorch.
-Perfect for understanding the nuts and bolts of modern NLP models.

 ## Skills & Tools
 - **Languages & Frameworks**: Python, PyTorch, NumPy, Pandas